Skip to content

 Key Features of Linear

 Linear provides a comprehensive suite of features designed to enhance productivity and collaboration for software development teams.
-Its core capabilities focus on efficient issue tracking, agile sprint management, and project coordination, with recent advancements in AI integration to automate and intelligentize workflows, including the Linear Agent introduced on March 23, 2026.
+Its core functionality focuses on efficient issue tracking, sprint management, and product roadmapping, augmented by recent advancements in AI integration.

 use cases